Al-Wathiq: Early life

-The early life of al-Wathiq is obscure, all the more since his father was initially a junior prince without prospects of succession.
+The early life of al-Wathiq is obscure, all the more since his father was initially a junior prince without prospects of succession, who owed his rise to prominence, and eventually to the caliphate, to his control of an elite private army of Turkic slave troops (ghilman).
 Harun ibn Ziyad is mentioned as his first teacher, and he learned calligraphy, recitation and literature from his uncle, Caliph al-Ma'mun (r.
 813–833).
 Later sources nickname him the "Little Ma'mun" on account of his erudition and moral character.

-When al-Mu'tasim became caliph, he took care for his son and heir-apparent to acquire experience in governance.
+When al-Mu'tasim became caliph, he took care for al-Wathiq, as his son and heir-apparent, to acquire experience in governance.
 Thus al-Wathiq was left in charge of the capital Baghdad in 835, when al-Mu'tasim moved north to found a new capital at Samarra.
-He is then mentioned in the account of al-Tabari as being sent to ceremonially welcome the general al-Afshin during his victorious return from the suppression of the revolt of Babak Khorramdin in 838, and being left behind as his father's deputy during the Amorion campaign of the same year.
+He is then mentioned in the account of al-Tabari as being sent to ceremonially welcome the general al-Afshin during his victorious return from the suppression of the revolt of Babak Khorramdin in 838 (in present-day Iran), and being left behind as his father's deputy during the Amorion campaign of the same year.

 Al-Wathiq is then mentioned in 841 as bringing a bowl of fruit to al-Afshin, now disgraced and imprisoned.
-Fearing that the fruit was poisoned, al-Afshin refused to accept it, and asked for someone else to convey a message to the caliph.
+Fearing that the fruit was poisoned, al-Afshin refused to accept it, and asked for someone else to convey a message to the Caliph.
 In Samarra, al-Wathiq's residence was immediately adjacent to his father's palace, and he was a fixed presence at court.
 As historian John Turner remarks, these reports show al-Wathiq in the "role of a trusted agent of his father, which positioned him well to take over the reins of power".
 On the other hand, al-Wathiq was never given a military command and did not even participate in the Amorion campaign, in a departure from previous Abbasid practice.

 Reign

 Al-Tabari records that al-Wathiq was of medium height, handsome and well-built.
 He was fair with a ruddy complexion, commonly associated with noble descent.
 His left eye was paralyzed with a white fleck, which reportedly lent his gaze a stern aspect.
 When al-Mu'tasim died on 5 January 842, al-Wathiq succeeded him without opposition.
 Inheriting a full treasury, the new caliph made generous donations to the common people, especially in Baghdad and the Islamic holy cities of Mecca and Medina.
-His mother, Qaratis, accompanied al-Wathiq's brother Ja'far (the future caliph al-Mutawakkil) on the pilgrimage in 842, but she died on the way at al-Hirah, on 16 August 842.
-She was buried in Kufa.
+Al-Wathiq sent his mother, Qaratis, accompanied by his brother Ja'far (the future caliph al-Mutawakkil), to head the pilgrimage in 842.
+Qaratis died on the way at al-Hirah on 16 August 842, and was buried in Kufa.